The hydrostatic mass bias in The Three Hundred clusters: Methods

 it is based on the assumptions of spherical symmetry of the system and purely thermal gas pressure.
 In Eq.(\ref{eq:Mhe_P}) $G$ is the gravitational constant, $\rho_{\rm g}$ and $P_{\rm th}$ are the gas density and the thermal pressure of the gas.
 Assuming the equation of state of an ideal gas, it follows

 The real mass $M_{\rm true}$ of a simulated cluster can be easily computed by summing all the dark matter, stars and gas particle masses inside an aperture radius.
-The mass bias \cite{planck_2013}, at a specific radius, is defined as $b_{\rm SZ/X} = (M_{\rm true} - M_{\rm HE, SZ/X})/M_{\rm true}$.
-It can be either positive, when the HE mass is underestimating the cluster true mass, or negative, when there is an overestimation of the true mass.
-A null bias suggests a perfect estimation of the true mass through HE.
+The mass bias, at a specific radius, is defined as $b_{\rm SZ/X} = (M_{\rm true} - M_{\rm HE, SZ/X})/M_{\rm true}$.
+It can be either positive, when the HE mass is underestimating the cluster true mass, or negative, when there is an overestimation.
+A null bias suggests that the true mass is perfectly described by HE.